lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 A library in Python, contains a set of tools (called functions) that perform tasks on our data.
 Importing a library is like getting a piece of lab equipment out of a storage locker and setting it up on the bench for use in a project.
 Once a library is setup, it can be used or called to perform many tasks.

 ##Pandas in Python
 One of the best options for working with tabular data in python is to use the [Python Data Analysis Library](http://pandas.pydata.org/) (a.k.a. pandas).
-The Pandas library provides data structures, produces high quality plots with [matplotlib](http://matplotlib.org/), and integrates nicely with other libraries that expect [NumPy](http://www.numpy.org/) arrays.
+The Pandas library provides data structures, produces high quality plots with [matplotlib](http://matplotlib.org/), and integrates nicely with other libraries that use [NumPy](http://www.numpy.org/) arrays.

 Python doesn't load all of the libraries available to it by default.
 We have to add an import statement to our code in order to use library functions.
 To import a library, we use the syntax `import libraryName`.
-If we want to give the library a nickname to shorted the command, we can add `as nickNameHere`.
+If we want to give the library a nickname to shorten the command, we can add `as nickNameHere`.
 An example of importing the pandas library using the common nickname `pd` is below.

 ```python
 import pandas as pd
 ```

-In the example above, we have imported pandas as pd. `pd` is a nice nickname so we don't have to type out `pandas` each time we call a pandas function.
+In the example above, we have imported pandas as pd.
+This means we don't have to type out `pandas` each time we call a pandas function.
 Anytime we want to call a pandas function we can type `pd.FunctionName` instead of `Pandas.FunctionName`.

 ##Lesson Overview